yifso/nteract/docs/groups/mythic-group.md

 ## /mythic-multiselect

-This package implements a simple method of keeping track of multiple selected cells using the `myths` framework.
+The `@nteract/mythic-multiselect` package implements a simple method of keeping track of multiple selected cells using the `myths` framework.

 ### Examples of /mythic-multiselect